Terms & Conditions

 4. Fees

 4.1.
-The Customer must pay to Centrus360 the Fees at the time of purchase of the Services and on each automatic renewal date.
+The Customer must pay to Centrus360 the Fees for the:

-4.6.
+4.4.
 If the Customer does not pay the Fees in full on the due date for payment, then:

 5. Conditions of use